Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t:

 At a glance, the Dyson Pure Cool Link air purifier looks like another fan from Dyson.
 But look a bit closer and you’ll notice that the base is larger, which is where that aforementioned jet engine tech is housed.
 That and the Glass HEPA filter, which they say removes 99.97% of allergens and pollutants as small as .3 microns.
-I realize in real world terms the latter doesn’t mean much, but in short, it should be effective at reducing harmful stuff in the air that could or would otherwise be dangerous for you or your family members, especially new borns.
+I realize in real-world terms the latter doesn’t mean much, but in short, it should be effective at reducing harmful stuff in the air that could or would otherwise be dangerous for you or your family members, especially newborns.
 Yes, that’s the world we live in today.

-To replace the HEPA filter – which should be good for about 4000 hours of use (or roughly 6 months of use is you run it full time) – you just need remove the top, pull out the filter and stick in a new one.
-If past experience with air purifiers is any indication, you’ll likely want to vacuum and clean the Pure Link, as dust is sure to build up on the outside.
+To replace the HEPA filter – which should be good for about 4000 hours of use (or roughly 6 months of use if you run it full time) – you just need to remove the top, pull out the filter and stick in a new one.
+If experience with air purifiers is any indication, you’ll likely want to vacuum and clean the Pure Link, as dust is sure to build up on the outside.

-However, that all said, it looks like the filter might not run all the time, despite the Dyson Pure Cool Link being on and the filtering system active, as I’ve been running mine for over 14 days and the app (more on that in a minute) only shows 11hrs 58 mins of use.
+However, that all said, it looks like the filter might not run all the time, despite the Dyson Pure Cool Link is on and the filtering system active, as I’ve been running mine for over 14 days and the app (more on that in a minute) only shows 11hrs 58 mins of use.
 So if the case is such, it’s likely the included HEPA filter will last well over a year.
 But my gut says this is a bug in the app.

 Good to Know: There is a small door on the base.
 That contains the VOC (volatile organic compound) sensor.
 Be careful when cleaning this.

 Much like any IoT, or Internet Connected Device, it can be a bit of a laborious process to connect it to your home’s WiFi and in turn your phone.
 So be sure to practice patience.
 If you are looking for an air purifier with a simpler app and smart capabilities then reading our Dyson Pure Cool Link TP04 review will be absolutely worth it.

 Now, that isn’t to say it isn’t a simple process to connect your phone, it just takes a bit of back and forth.
 Much like a device like this, you’ll need to download the app.
 Next, you’ll have to hold down the power button until the WiFi symbol blinks on the face of the Pure Cool Link’s base – there is a small LED screen.
 After that, you’ll have to connect to the Dyson Pure Cool Link.
 To do this you simply select it from your phone’s WiFi menu.
-After that you’ll be prompted to enter the Pure Cool Link’s password.
+After that, you’ll be prompted to enter the Pure Cool Link’s password.
 If done correctly you’ll then be prompted to enter your home’s WiFi password, which in turn should pair the two, provided you’re back in the app.
 And if that is done correctly the app will display a success screen and you’ll be able to control the Dyson Pure Cool Link from your Android or iOS device.

 Good to Know: To clear the Pure Cool Link’s WiFi settings, just hold the power button for 20 seconds.

 Within the app, you’ll also be able to review the Pure Cool Link’s current stats, including remaining HEPA filter time (you’ll get a notification when it needs to be replaced), current room air quality (poor, fair, or good), as well as review historical data via a graph since you started running the air purifier.
-You can also enter in your location, which allows you to not only view your city’s temperature, but its air quality score.
+You can also enter your location, which allows you to not only view your city’s temperature, but its air quality score.

 Good to Know: The Dyson Pure Cool Link is only 2.4Ghz compatible.

 Now, once you’ve paired the Pure Cool Link to your home’s WiFi, anyone with the app should be able to control it.
 And those controls include the ability to increase fan speed, set a sleep timer, and flip the oscillation feature on and off.
 You can also set a schedule based on the day of the week, or simply flip the Pure Cool Link to auto mode, which will increase or decrease fan speed depending on the room’s air quality.
-For those who are sensitive to light, there is a sleep mode, which will not only select the quietest of settings, but turn off the Pure Cool Link’s LED display after 10 seconds of inactivity from a remote.
+For those who are sensitive to light, there is a sleep mode, which will not only select the quietest of settings but turn off the Pure Cool Link’s LED display after 10 seconds of inactivity from a remote.

-You should be able to control the Dyson Pure Cool Link any where you’ve got an internet connection.
-On occasion you’ll open the app and see a connection lost screen.
+You should be able to control the Dyson Pure Cool Link anywhere you’ve got an internet connection.
+On occasion, you’ll open the app and see a connection lost screen.
 Just tap the refresh button and you should connect.
 That said, when you open the app, you’ll be welcomed with a house.
 If green then the air quality is good.
 Yellow is fair.
 Red is poor.
-The button in the lower left corner accesses the historical data.
+The button in the lower-left corner accesses the historical data.
 The button on the right, the remote.

 If I had to take issue with the Dyson Pure Cool Link is its size.
-Because its fairly slender it’s not too obtrusive in a space – the base is just 7.7″ in diameter.
+Because it’s fairly slender it’s not too obtrusive in space – the base is just 7.7″ in diameter.
 Moreover, it’s attractive, as far as fans go.
-But because it’s tall, standing at 40″, it’s hard hide it.
+But because it’s tall, standing at 40″, it’s hard to hide it.
 But that’s also by design, as the Pure Cool Link is intended to kill two birds with one stone: be a fan and an air purifier.
 So arguably it’s not the best air purifier on its own, but the best air purifier that also doubles as a fan.

-Good to Know: You can review weekly historical data presumably since start of time.
+Good to Know: You can review weekly historical data presumably since the start of time.
 But daily historical data is limited to just 7 days.

 Yes, the $500 price tag is perhaps a hefty price to pay.
 But with it you’re getting Dyson technology, which let’s be honest, is some of the best in the suction/fan industry.
 Plus, the looks.
 You can quip over that – it’s sleek looking.
 And it connects to the Internet allowing you to control it from your phone.
 Points have to be awarded for that last point alone.
 That all said, there is a Costco version of the Pure Cool Link for less money, but with it less power.